PyconUK/2015.pyconuk.org/content/abstracts.rst

-In the style of Question Time (or Gardeners' Question Time, but without the plants), PyCon UK's acting Chair Zeth chairs a panel of five Python experts who each give an short overview of how they found the conference and then try to answer your questions about the future of Python, Software development and the meaning of life, the universe and everything.
+In the style of Question Time (or Gardeners' Question Time, but without the plants), PyCon UK's acting Chair Zeth chairs a panel of Python experts who each give an short overview of how they found the conference and then try to answer your questions about the future of Python, Software development and the meaning of life, the universe and everything.

 The PyCon UK panel will probably include: